 Having made the decision to spend a significant amount of time touring Europe, with an 8 month old baby no less, it became apparent that there would be a whole lot of preparation required to make this happen.
 In March we decided to buy a Nissan Elgrand E51 Rider Autech (shown below) and April onwards was spent preparing it for our trip.

 This preparation was complex, with numerous requirements, constraints and learning curves across a variety of disciplines... but also a whole lot of fun.
 On our return I wrote a very long post for the Elgrand Owners Club which detailed all the work I had done on the van.
 While the post took a significant amount of time to write, the forums were invaluable in providing the information I needed to do the work in the first place so I thought it was worth investing this time in case the post helped someone else in the same manner.
-To this day, the post is still one of the most viewed and commented on posts in the forum.
-It's well worth a read a read if you have time; if not, here are some pictures of the work instead:
+To this day, the post is still one of the most viewed and commented on posts in the forum and well worth a read a read.

 During this time I learned a lot about carpentry, electronics and engineering... but I almost didn't.
 Prior to undertaking the work, I had looked to find a conversion specialist who would do the work for me but most either only provided pattern-part conversions or were too busy to undertake a bespoke project.
 Well, "necessity being the mother of invention", I set to it and, in retrospect, am extremely glad I did.